 Registered Charity number 309684

-If you are interested in making a large donation to fund a particular project, or discussing how your donation could be used, please contact the Interim Head, Jane Evans, directly.
+If you are interested in making a large donation to fund a particular project, or discussing how your donation could be used, please contact the Head, Jane Evans, directly.
 She would warmly welcome a conversation to discuss your intentions.

 Legacies – supporting future generations

 Legacies are another way in which you can make a real difference to Wychwood.
 All legacies – no matter their size – make a difference to the school and our girls and staff.
 If you do decide to leave a gift to Wychwood School, you simply need to include the following information in your will:

 Our full name – Wychwood School Charity Limited